simonpasquier/prometheus_workshop/GettingStarted.md

 * Prometheus itself.
 * node_exporter (running on localhost).
-* An fake instance that can't be reached.
+* A "fake" instance that can't be reached.

 ### Prometheus dashboard